 1,139,170 shares of common stock were authorized for issuance under the plan, subject to adjustment in the event of a reorganization, stock split, merger or similar change in the Company's corporate structure or in the outstanding shares of common stock.
-Of this amount, 683,502 options were awarded to the Company's CEO at the time of the Company's initial public offering in August 2005 at the offering price of \$14.50 per share and the remainder had been reserved for grants to the Company's employees (other than the Company's CEO) at the discretion of the Company's compensation committee.
+Of this amount, 683,502 options were awarded to the Company's CEO at the time of the Company's initial public offering in August 2005 at the offering price of \$14.50 per share and the remainder was reserved for grants to the Company's employees (other than the Company's CEO) at the discretion of the Company's compensation committee.
 An amendment to increase the number of shares available for issuance under the 2005 Long-Term Incentive Plan from 1,139,170 to 1,639,170 was approved by shareholder vote in September 2006.
+A further amendment to increase the number of shares available for issuance under the 2007.
 The Company may grant shares of restricted stock to its employees and directors in the future under the plan.
 The Company's compensation committee will administer the plan.
 The Company's board of directors also has the authority to administer the plan and to take all actions that the compensation committee is otherwise authorized to take under the plan.
 The terms and conditions of each award made under the plan, including vesting requirements, is set forth consistent with the plan in a written agreement with the grantee.

 Stock Options.
 Under the 2005 Long-Term Incentive Plan, the compensation committee or the board may approve the award of grants of incentive stock options and other non-qualified stock options.
 The compensation committee also has the authority to approve the grant of options that will become fully vested and exercisable automatically upon a change in control.
 The compensation committee may not, however, approve an award to any one person in any calendar year options to purchase common stock equal to more than 10% of the total number of shares authorized under the plan (other than the initial award to the Company's CEO discussed above), and it may not approve an award of incentive options first exercisable in any calendar year whose underlying shares have a fair market value greater than \$100,000 determined at the time of grant.
-As of March 31, 2007, there were outstanding options to purchase 1,026,502 shares of common stock granted the 2005 plan, 693,502 of which were exercisable.

 The compensation committee will approve the exercise price and term of any option in its discretion; however, the exercise price may not be less than 100% of the fair market value of a share of common stock on the date of grant.
 In the case of any incentive stock option, the option must be exercised within 10 years of the date of grant.
 The exercise price of an incentive option awarded to a person who owns stock constituting more than 10% of our voting power may not be less than 110% of such fair market value on such date and the option must be exercised within five years of the date of grant.
+As of March 29, 2008, there were outstanding options to purchase 1,216,002 shares of common stock granted under the 2005 plan, 603,733 of which were exercisable.

 Restricted Stock.
 Under the 2005 Long-Term Incentive Plan, the compensation committee may approve the award of restricted stock subject to the conditions and restrictions, and for the duration that it determines in its discretion.
-As of March 31, 2007, there were 75,675 shares of restricted stock outstanding, 900 of which had vested.
+As of March 29, 2008, there were 107,162 shares of restricted stock outstanding.